What would we do without them? Immigrants asked to stop work Thursday

 Just how much does the U.S. rely on immigrants?
-Americans may be about to find out.
+Americans are finding out.

-Spread on social media and messaging apps, the informal campaign aims to make Thursday a "day without immigrants."
+In cities across the country, businesses closed their doors on Thursday to show support for the #DayWithoutImmigrants campaign.
+Spread on social media and messaging apps, the day aimed to make a point about the economic impact immigrants have on the U.S. labor force.

-Foreign-born residents of the U.S., whether they are with or without the proper documents, are being asked to stay home from work — and to refrain from shopping, as well.
+Foreign-born residents of the U.S. were asked to stay home from work or school — and to refrain from shopping.
+Rallies and marches are taking place in Washington D.C., Chicago and Denver, as well as other cities.

-Hankering for a burrito this lunchtime?
-Good luck to you.
-Hoping your hotel room will get made up, fresh towels and all?
-Might not happen.

-Not to mention the hard work of doctors, lawyers, academics and scientists who were born abroad.

-And what about the president of the United States?
-He might just find himself wifeless, as one tweet pointed out, considering that his spouse, Melania, was born in Slovenia.
+Celebrity chef José Andrés, who was born in Spain, decided to close most of his eateries Thursday to observe the day.

+"It seems immigrants, especially Latinos, it seems we are under attack," said Andrés.
+"It seems we are part of the American dream, but somehow it seems that America is not recognizing what we are doing."

-No one is sure how the day got started.
-But it's all over social media with #DayWithoutImmigrants trending on Twitter across the U.S. early Thursday.
+The plan for the national "strike" spread over social media with #DayWithoutImmigrants trending on Twitter across the U.S. early Thursday.

-Some restaurant chains have announced plans to close, amid fears that many employees will not show up for work.
+Some restaurant chains announced plans to close, amid fears that many employees will not show up for work.
+In California's Bay Area, Chavez Supermarket closed all 10 of its businesses, while in New York's Staten Island the owners of Cafe Con Pon bakeries closed their three locations.

-Celebrity chef José Andrés, who was born in Spain, said he would close most of his eateries Thursday to observe the day.
+Even at the Pentagon, employees at food concessions including national chains like Sbarro's and Taco Bell said they would not be coming to work.

 "Immigrants are the lifeblood of the restaurant industry," Jayaraman said.
 "At ROC, we honor the major contributions of immigrants in the restaurant industry — an industry that employs perhaps more immigrants than any other in the U.S. We applaud and support restaurants and workers who, by participating the the Day Without Immigrants, affirm the dignity of workers.
 Furthermore, we call on all Americans to recognize the influence and importance of immigrants in our communities, economy and daily lives."